 Model-Based Characteristics v1.0 – Persistent Identification and Related Digital Practices (new standard)

-The Model-Based Characteristics Standard (MBC) was developed in 2023 by domain experts from the manufacturing quality community representing a wide variety of industries and quality measurement needs under the direction of the Digital Metrology Standards Consortium (DMSC).
+The Model-Based Characteristics Standard (MBC) was developed in 2024 by domain experts from the manufacturing quality community representing a wide variety of industries and quality measurement needs under the direction of the Digital Metrology Standards Consortium (DMSC).

-The DMSC™ is an American National Standards Institute (ANSI) Accredited Standards Developing Organization, as well as an A-Liaison to the International Standards Organization (ISO).
+The DMSCâ„¢ is an American National Standards Institute (ANSI) Accredited Standards Developer (ASD), as well as an A-Liaison to the International Standards Organization (ISO).

-The new MBC standard (released xx/xx/2023) defines nomenclature, definitions, symbols, data structures, and practices for identifying, communicating, and exchanging model-based characteristics with various optional augmentations through both a logical data model and supporting documentation.
+The new MBC standard defines nomenclature, definitions, symbols, data structures, and practices for identifying, communicating, and exchanging model-based characteristics with various optional augmentations through both a logical data model and supporting documentation.
 Specifically, this standard provides a common approach for tagging and uniquely identifying product characteristics that are of interest for the product realization process.

 Product characteristic tagging is primarily used for identifying a list of characteristics required to verify and accept product.
 Additionally, it can enable explicit referencing for product definition, change control, reporting on product non-conformance, and obfuscating confidential or classified product definition information.
 Moreover, this standard provides optional augmentations for communicating criticality classifications, product requirement associations, and verification plan requirements.
 Finally, this standard shall be applicable for both human-readable communication and machine-readable applications that can enable the digital thread.